MingyuhuiLiu/MingyuhuiLiu.github.io/pages/about.md

 ---
 #### <a name="currentposition"></a>Current position
+ * VP of GWU Consulting Club

- * GWU MS candidate in Data Analytics
+ * Member of GWU Business Analytics Club

  * Candidate of CFA I